-Based on this chart in Figure 9, we were able to select the 16" x 5.5" Propeller, It provided both a high efficiency and a desirable thrust.
+Based on this Chart we were able to select the 16" x 5.5" Propeller, It provided both a high efficiency and a desirable thrust.
 Though there are propeller combinations that provide higher efficiency, they do not allow for the amount of thrust we would require.
-When comparing this motor/propeller combination to the desired design weight we can produce some estimates on the amp draw and use of power this can be seen in Figures 10 and 11.
+When comparing this motor/propeller combination to the desired design weight we can produce some estimates on the amp draw and use of power this can be seen in the below figures.